sgmurphy/wordpress-plugins/woo-product-filter/readme.txt

 You may help us translate the plugin into your language and get the PRO version of the plugin for free as soon as it is released.
 If this method seems to be too complicated, please send us a request and we will let you know as soon as the WBW Filter plugin will be available in your localization.

 == Changelog ==

+= 2.5.5 =
+ * Added option Сollapse all when deleting by search for Category filter
+ * Fixed option Instock always show first
+ * Fixed compatibility with Fusion Builder

 = 2.5.4 =
  * Added compatibility with Divi Filter Loadmore